Write us

 First Aid

-Every guide has received training in first aid.
-In every trek, hike, or tour that you take with us, they will have with them a first aid kit for basic medical problems and oxygen.
+All of our guides have received first aid training.
+On every trek, hike, or tour that you take with us, they will carry a first aid kit and oxygen for basic medical issues.
 They know how to make you feel better.
-In case something unexpected happens and you feel you can no longer complete the trek, they will figure out the safest and quickest way off the course and to a clinic.
-You will never be left alone, you will have a member of the team escort you every step of the way until you are safe with a doctor.
-When you are feeling up to it, we will make sure that you still have the chance to re-connect with your group.
+If something unexpected happens and you feel you can no longer complete the trek, they will find the safest and quickest way to get you off the course and to a clinic.
+You will never be left alone; a team member will escort you every step of the way until you are safely with a doctor.
+Once you are feeling up to it, we will ensure you have the opportunity to reconnect with your group.

 Travel Insurance

-To protect your travel investment, we highly recommend the purchase of travel insurance.
-Obtaining travel insurance before you leave home is strongly encouraged and very easy.
-We offer you the best travel insurance to Peru.
-This travel insurance is mandatory to participate in any of our trips.
+To protect your travel investment, we highly recommend purchasing travel insurance.
+It is strongly encouraged that you obtain travel insurance before you leave home, and it is very easy to do so.
+We offer the best travel insurance for trips to Peru.
+Travel insurance is mandatory to participate in any of our trips.

-The travel medical insurance for Peru covers the Overseas Medical Expenses, such as hospitalization, day surgery and out-patient treatment, visits to registered medical practitioners, prescribed medicines, ambulances, extra expenses to get you home, if medically necessary; Overseas Dental, such as an unexpected infection, a broken tooth, an injure in your mouth or jaw in an accident; Accident Overseas, including hospitalization, day surgery and out-patient treatment, visits to registered medical practitioners, prescribed medicines, medical evacuation including air ambulance; Health Emergencies; Emergency Treatment Overseas and, if necessary, cover to rearrange your initial travel plans or for specialist medical transportation to get you home.
-Also, if you're traveling while pregnant, and you're suddenly ill or injured or you have an unexpected pregnancy complication, all of our policies cover emergency medical treatment, hospitalization, ambulances, transport to get you home for ongoing treatment (if medically required), and 24 hour/7 day multi-lingual assistance teams.
+Our travel medical insurance for Peru covers overseas medical expenses, such as hospitalization, day surgery, outpatient treatment, visits to registered medical practitioners, prescribed medicines, ambulances, and extra expenses to get you home if medically necessary.
+It also covers overseas dental expenses, such as an unexpected infection, broken tooth, or injury to your mouth or jaw in an accident.
+Additionally, it covers accident expenses, including hospitalization, day surgery, outpatient treatment, visits to registered medical practitioners, prescribed medicines, and medical evacuation, including air ambulance.
+It covers health emergencies and emergency treatment overseas.
+If necessary, it also covers rearranging your initial travel plans or specialist medical transportation to get you home.
+If you are traveling while pregnant and become suddenly ill, injured, or experience an unexpected pregnancy complication, all of our policies cover emergency medical treatment, hospitalization, ambulances, and transportation to get you home for ongoing treatment, if medically required.
+Our policies also provide access to 24 hour, seven-day-a-week multilingual assistance teams.

 ALTERNATIVE TREKS: